chromoxdor/easyfetch/README.md

 EasyFetch is an alternative dashboard in Tile Optic for ESPEasy (https://github.com/letscontrolit/ESPEasy).
 It was created to have a quick and relatively simple way of visualising data and interacting with the hardware (buttons & sliders) in a browser.
 Especially where no bigger infrastructure like a home automation server is needed (the ability to write complex rules in ESPEasy and the ability of communication between the nodes via a simple P2P network can often make a full-blown home automation system unnecessary).

+> [!WARNING]
+> **!!!
+ATTENTION: The following manual doesn't work anymore for recent versions of EasyFetch !!!**
+> **!!!
+Renaming device— or valuenames is not necessary anymore !!!**
+>
+> The short updated manual for customising your dashboard:
+>
+> **On desktop:**
+> Right-click on any tile: enters the "edit-mode" and opens the context menu.
+> Left-click outside the tiles: applies changes without saving.
+> Left-click on the "×︎" at the bottom closes the "edit-mode" without saving!
+>
+> **Smartphone:**
+> Long-press on "☰︎": enters the "edit-mode"
+> Longer touch on tile: opens context menu.
+> Touch somewhere else: applies changes without saving.

 ![easyfetchmain](https://github.com/chromoxdor/easyfetch/assets/33860956/cd19b11f-40d6-42ef-9f26-86ef43c0920c)

 ***